MedusaTea/Anubrax-Twitch-Bot/README.md

 ## Summary
-This starts a python server listening to chat messages from a channel and sends the input to a server listening for input commands Currently the path is hardcoded to the docker host system on port 8048
+This starts a python server listening to chat messages from a channel and sends the input to a server listening for input commands.

+Currently the path is hardcoded to the docker host system on port 8048

 However, there is no need for a separate input server if you just want to handle that here within the same codebase